- PURCHASE ORDER TERMS AND CONDITONS

 ORIZON Aerostructures source inspection must be conducted at the supplier facility prior to shipment.
 When the PO items are ready for inspection, the supplier shall notify the ORIZON Aerostructures purchasing agent three (3) working days prior to the date on which the parts will be ready for source inspection.
 All non-conforming material or parts shall be properly segregated from the acceptable material or parts presented for source inspection.
 Drawings and/or other pertinent data as required by PO must be available to the ORIZON Aerostructures quality representative at the time the product is presented.
 Acceptance at source does not relieve the supplier from responsibility for the quality of delivered product.

 QC13 ORIZON Aerostructures source inspection must be conducted at your facility before process.
 When the PO items are ready for inspection; the supplier shall notify the ORIZON Aerostructures purchasing agent three (3) working days prior to the date on which the parts will be ready for source inspection.
+All first article submissions for parts contracted by any Orizon Facility shall be accomplished using Net-Inspect including balloon drawings and certifications unless written authority to waive Net-Inspect is received from Orizon Quality Personnel.
+Contact your SCM focal for questions and support.

 QC14 GOVERNMENT SOURCE INSPECTION: